 Science is making a new invention each day.
 But most of these inventions have been challenging and disturbing nature.
 Balancing the environment is the only way humanity can exist in this beautiful world for forever.
 And that is why grey biotechnology exists.

-Plastic eating bacterial represents the future of Grey biotechnology.
+Plastic eating bacteria represent the future of Grey biotechnology.
 If it could be possible, we could still be using the plastic products for another century without adding the pile in dumping sites.
 Along with the disposal of waste, it is important to make the use of energy that micro-organism produces during the action for industries process.